joaojmendes/tenant-wide-mega-menu/README.md

 All users can see and launch configured menu entries and tools, subject to audience targeting.
 Management is available only to:

-- Microsoft Entra Global Administrators;
+- Global Administrators;
-- Microsoft Entra SharePoint Administrators; or
+- SharePoint Administrators; or
 - members of the Entra groups configured in `configurationEditorsGroupIds` in the extension Properties via Tenant-Wide Extensions list.

 ## Testing and feedback